 Hi, I’m Nathan Aguilera, author of the Foodie Flashpacker blog.
-Over four years ago, I left my job at an Oklahoma City law firm and embarked on a journey around the world.
+Over five years ago, I left my job at an Oklahoma City law firm and embarked on a journey around the world.

 At the time, I thought I would only be gone for 6 months, but the more I travelled, the longer my bucket list became.

 I met so many phenomenal people as I went, and it seems like everyone had a new, different recommendation for me: “if you like Spain then you’d LOVE Portugal” or “if you thought the diving was good in Thailand, you would love it in the Philippines“.
-Even now, after nearly four years of traveling, my list is longer than when I started.
+Even now, after more than five years of traveling, my list is longer than when I started.

 What is a foodie flashpacker?